shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 ```
 The example above shows that all tests passed.<br>

-If one or more tests fail, you will get output that indicates which test(s) failed.
+If one or more tests fail, you will get output that indicates which test(s) failed:
 ```
 $ ./run_tests even
 Executing tests for <./even>